 Section 1.
 Purpose: The purpose of this organization shall be:

-- To broaden the travel industry’s understanding of the proper functions of receptive services companies and of their contribution to the industry and to the local, state, regional and national economies.
+b.
+To broaden the travel industry’s understanding of the proper functions of inbound operators (aka receptive services companies, destination management companies and tour operators) and of their contributions to the industry and to the local, state, regional and national economies.

-- To provide education for members to enhance and improve the performance of receptive service functions.
+c.
+To provide education for members to enhance and improve the performance of inbound receptive service functions.

 ARTICLE III – MEMBERSHIP